-Debye length is important characteristic of interfacial electric double layers.
-It serves as a measure of a distance between charged interfaces where electrostatic component of surfaces forces is important.
-Reduction of the Debye length due to increasing ionic strength leads to weaker electrostatic interactions and possible stability loss by dispersions and emulsions.
+Debye length is an important characteristic of interfacial electric double layers.
+It serves as a measure of the double layer thickness.
+It depends mostly on ionic strength.
+Increasing ionic strength reduces Debye length, makes double layer thinner.
+Such reduction of the Debye length leads to weaker electrostatic interactions.
+This could cause stability loss by dispersions and emulsions.

 Transition from the fresh to sea water at the rivers deltas is striking example illustrating importance of this parameter.
 This change causes aggregation of particles floating in the river waters and consequent formation of the deposits at the rivers deltas.